atherdon/fuck-ecoflow/docs/communication/dam.md

-I have a personal story about destroyed Dam in Khahovka 3 years ago.
+I have a personal story about the destroyed dam in Kakhovka.
+This happened three years ago.

-After a few months without a job and with a debt i finally obtained a postion of PO in a great German company.
+After several months without a job and deep in debt, I finally got a position as a Product Owner at a great German company.

-I want to do more work for my new company, but I didnt have enough power to do more on my own.
+I wanted to do more work for my new company.
+But I didn't have the power to do it alone.

-So I start to ask for help.
-I was hiring assistants for some simple copy-paste, data entry work.
+So I started asking for help.
+I hired assistants for simple copy-paste and data entry work.
+The approach was straightforward: find one or two problems each week and fix them.
+But not by doing more work—by doing less.
+I was optimizing the flow, making it better.

-Approach was very simple: to localize a promlem or a few during a week and act on that problem.
-But not by doing more work, instead actually doing less.
-I was optimizing "the flow" making it better, simpliear and collecting infromation from different channels into one stream of information that i can use later.
+On weekends, I wrote detailed explanations of what I wanted to accomplish.
+This helped me find new people to test drive in the role.

-On a weekend I was writing a detailed explanation of what i actually want to accomplish - find a new person on a "test drive".
+Over seven weeks, I optimized seven different processes.
+I used my own money for this.
+I still worked 168 hours a month.
+You could call it cheating, but it worked.

-This helped me to optimize 7 processes during the 7 weeks. call it cheating, but i used my own money, still work my 168h per month.
+One week, I reviewed candidates for a new position.
+I found a young girl and we started talking about the task.
+I gave her a long text explaining what I wanted to accomplish and what she needed to do that week.

-At one of the weeks - i started to reviewing candidates for a new simple work.
+I knew she could do it.
+But she refused to start.

-And I find one young girl. we started discussing the task - i gave her a long read of text, that was explaining what i want to accomplish and what she must do during the next week.
+I had mixed feelings.
+The task was easy.
+The money was fair.
+So why not?

-I know she can do it.
-But she refused to start the work.
-I had my mix of feelings - the task is easy - the money is ok - why not to start?
+Then she told me her story.

-And she told her story.
+She was from Kakhovka.
+Whole city was flooded.
+Her street as well. a few houses on the other side of street were washed away completely.
+Her house got wet but survived.

-She is from Kahovka. whole street was flooded with water. houses from the same street but on the other side was washed away.
+But her mother broke her leg.
+In one day, this girl became the main provider for her family.
+She also had to care for her mother.

-Her house was wet but "fine".
-Her mother broke her leg.
-And this girl in a day becoming the main provider of the family.
+She was stressed and didn't know what to do next.

-And she also mush help the mother.
+I started pushing her to take money in advance.
+I wanted to give her a promise that people can help—even strangers like me.
+I told her: if you evacuate with your mother, we will find money and a place for your family to stay.
+For free.

-She was very stressed and very unsure of what to do next.
+I cried after that conversation with her.
+After mobilization, I never spoke with her again.

-Me started push her to take money in advance, to give her some promise that people can help.
-Even strangers like me.
+I just hope she and her mother are okay.

-I told her that if she evacuate with her mother - we will find a money and a place to stay for her family for free.
+I was crying after chatting with her.
+After mobilization, I didn't speak with her again.

-88ck i was crying after chatting with her. after mobilization i didnt spoke with her.
+I just hope she and her mother are fine...

-I just hope she and her mother is fine...
+**My closing words:**

-My closing words:
+To those Ukrainians that still prefer Russian language, culture, and music:

-To those Ukrainians that still prefer rus lang, culture, music:
+I want to remind you—the order to destroy that dam was given in Russian language.
+Those same people claiming to love Pushkin, Bulgakov, Tsoy, and Ariya can authorize the destruction of our homes.

-I want to remind you - an order to destroy that dam was done in russian language, those people(uhh) also loving Pushkin, Bulgakov, Tsoy and Ariya
+This catastrophe reminded me why this work matters.
+This is why I'm still fucking fighting.

-I was reminded about this catastrophe by a post from Anastasia.
+I was reminded about this disaster by a post from Anastasia.